 - Thanks for the compliment.
-Here are some things that I think may have made a difference: - We got an online registration page set up and a mail in page done as soon as we had your contract and the venue contract signed. - We put an ad in our local electronic newsletter and the ASA national newsletter with direct links to registration. - I looked through your yellow pages in southern and northern California and emailed an information and registration link to everyone who looked like a parent advocacy organization. - We connected with the Military Exceptional Family Program, Exceptional Family Resource Center who are hubs of information for military and families of individuals with disabilities in general and they posted the information in their monthly event calendars. - We tried to create a buzz and sense of urgency well before the Christmas shopping season started so people could set the money aside. - We created postcards and flyers about the event and provided copies for all parents at all of the local disability organizational meetings. - We did a postcard campaign but I would say most of what we did to promote was via electronic and social media. - I also put the postcards and flyers up at my local Starbucks and every morning I came back they were gone and I put a few more up. - Also, this I think is important as well; we got A LOT of inquiries about group discounts.
+Here are some things that I think may have made a difference: - We got an online registration page set up and a mail in page done as soon as we had your contract and the venue contract signed. - We put an ad in our local electronic newsletter and the ASA national newsletter with direct links to registration. - I looked through your yellow pages in southern and northern California and emailed an information and registration link to everyone who looked like a parent advocacy organization. - We connected with the Military Exceptional Family Program, Exceptional Family Resource Center who are hubs of information for military and families of individuals with disabilities in general and they posted the information in their monthly event calendars. - We tried to create a buzz and sense of urgency well before the Christmas shopping season started so people could set the money aside. - We created postcards and flyers about the event and provided copies for all parents at all of the local disability organizational meetings. - In addition to the postcard campaign, most of what we did to promote was via electronic and social media. - I also put flyers up at my local Starbucks.
+Every morning I came back, they were gone, and I put up more. - Also, this I think is important as well; we got A LOT of inquiries about group discounts.
 We did not give group or couple discounts.
-What we did offer is preferred group seating for every group that had 10 participants coming, provided they gave us a list of those registered participants 2 weeks before the conference.
-We are reserving tables of 10 for 5 different groups who have 10 registrants.
+We offered preferred group seating for every group that had 10 participants, provided they gave us the list of those registered participants 2 weeks before the conference.
+We reserved tables of 10 for 5 different groups with 10 registrants.
 One group paid for 10 slots without even having the names yet.
 (I think they got a grant to send 10 parents.)